We’re featuring some opportunities and job listings at the top of this post. Some have (very) pressing deadlines.

 - You can see previous updates on the "EA Organization Updates (monthly series)" topic page, or in our repository of past newsletters.
 Notice that there’s also an “org update” tag, where you can find more news and updates that are not part of this consolidated series.

-- (If you think your organization should be getting emails about adding their updates to this series, please apply here.)
+- (If you’d like to share your updates and jobs via this series, please apply here.)

 Opportunities and jobs